-According to Bloomberg, Apple is done relying on suppliers when it comes to screens.
-The OEM took a deep breath and started manufacturing its own screens for the next wearables, making sure it would be next-gen hardware.
-The Cupertino titan is investing time and resources in the design and production of prototype microLED screens.
+According to Bloomberg, Apple is tired of relying on suppliers when it comes to their screens so the company started developing its own screens for its next wearables.
+The Cupertino-based tech titan is investing time and resources into designing and producing a prototype of MicroLED screens.

 Currently, their smartwatches use OLED displays, so a MicroLED screen would be an upgrade.
 MicroLEDs are similar to OLEDs in that they don’t use backlighting, opting for individual pixel lighting.
 OLEDs, however, are made with organic compounds, so they are not only expensive to make, but can deteriorate through extensive use.
 MicroLEDs offer the same emissive display, but theoretically without the downsides of and eventually at a cheaper price than OLED displays.